Kong/lua-resty-lmdb/README.md

 if the value is different from the directive value, the content of LMDB will be cleaned up.

+The default value is null string, and this feature will be disabled.

 [Back to TOC](#table-of-contents)

 ## Copyright and license